MatejKovacic/VLN-speech-to-text/README.md

 - script downloads JSON file with timing of the slides (if they are no timings present, it assumes there is just one "slide");
 - audio is sliced to slides (+1 second at the beginning and the end by default - see config section)
 - `faster-whisper` (with automatic detection of GPU/CPU) is used to perform speech-to-text for each slide;
-- the result is a series of .TXT file with transcriptions for each slide separately.
+- the result is a series of `.txt` files with transcriptions for each slide separately.

 This files can be then sent to Wikifier web service, which will automatically extract concepts mentioned in each slide of a lecture with a given slug.